 The Haitian Creole instructor at Indiana University, David Tezil, was born in Port-au-Prince, Haiti.
 David served as an interpreter and language facilitator for the Department of Multicultural Education of Palm Beach School District in Florida.
 He has contributed to the implementation of bilingual and multicultural learning materials for Haitian speaking students and adult literacy programs.
 He is currently pursuing a doctorate degree in linguistics at Indiana University.

 The Creole Institute at Indiana University is recognized as the only center in the United States that is equipped to deal in depth with linguistic and related educational issues in Haiti.
-Find out more on the Creole Institute website.
+Find out more about the Creole Institute.